-The build procedure used for SALOME modules is based on the GNU auto-tools: automake, autoconf, libtool and make.
-GNU auto-tools are used to define build rules for the application, allowing to develop the cross-platform build procedures.
-They allow to hide a lot of details of Makefile's from the developer.

-With GNU auto-tools, the build procedure of each SALOME module consists of the following steps:
+CMake build system is used to define build rules for the application that allows developing of the cross-platform build procedures.
+They allow hiding a lot of details of Makefile's from the developer.
+With CMake tool, the build procedure of each SALOME module consists of the following steps:

-Step Description Input Output build_configure This is a bash script that configure.ac configure.in sequentially invokes GNU aclocal, automake, autoconf and Makefile.am Makefile.in libtoolize utilities, performing initial set-up of the build procedure. .m4 files other files configure Perform configuration of the build Makefile.in Makefile procedure, making all necessary products and tools detection, compilation/installation options set- Other .in files other files up etc. make Compile all sources generating libraries, executables, etc in the build directory Makefile Source code files Libraries, executables, scripts, resources, documentation, etc in the build directory make install Install the application to the target directory (by default, /usr).
-Libraries, executables, etc in the build directory Libraries, executables, etc in the target directory
+Step Description Input Output cmake Read script files and produce input files for the native build system of the platform where it runs on.
+It can create GNU Makefiles, KDevelop project files, XCode project files, MS Visual Studio project files, etc. When invoked, cmake command performs configuration of the build procedure, making all necessary products and tools detection, compilation/installation options set- CMakeLists.txt files .cmake files .in files CMakeCache.txt Makefile other files make up etc. Compile all sources generating libraries, executables, etc. in the build directory Makefile Source code files Libraries, executables, scripts, resources, documentation, etc. in the build directory make install Install the application to the target directory (by default, /usr).
+Libraries, executables, etc. in the build directory Libraries, executables, etc. in the target directory

-The GNU auto-tools based procedure uses set of input files which define the build rules.
-The automake tool specially implemented in such a way to simplify as much as possible the defining of the build rules.
-It represents a "top-level" layer above the GNU make utility, providing simplified rules for such objects like libraries (static and shared), executables, python scripts, resources, documentation files, etc. It also provides integration with other build tools, like compilers, linkers, documentation generation utilities; supports different programming languages (C++, Fortran, Python, etc) and other.
-Also it is possible to define own rules.
-The input for GNU automake utility is usually a set of Makefile.am files.
+The CMake tool based procedure uses set of input files which define the build rules.
+The CMake build system is implemented in such a way to simplify as much as possible the defining of the build rules.
+It represents a "top-level" layer above the GNU make utility, providing simplified rules for such objects like libraries (static and shared), executables, python scripts, resources, documentation files, etc. It also provides integration with other build tools, like compilers, linkers, documentation generation utilities; supports different programming languages (C++, Fortran, Python, etc.) and other.
+Also it is possible to define own build rules; this is done by creating custom scripts following CMake syntax.
+The input for CMake build system is usually a set of CMakeLists.txt and .cmake files.